ampproject/amphtml/extensions/amp-story-360/0.1/amp-story-360.md

 #### Gyroscope

 Use the device gyroscope sensor to set the image's orientation.
-The component defaults to the `heading-end` value.
+The component defaults to the `heading-end` value upon navigating to the page.
+If `heading-end` is not provided, `heading-start` is used.
+If neither are provided the heading will default to 0.

 Serve the story over `https` to use this feature.